This article was originally published on June 10th, 2021 but was updated on May 19th, 2022.

 If you selected the Domain property type, you will only be able to verify Google Search Console through the DNS Record.
 If you selected the URL Prefix property type, you will have several options for verifying the account:

-This option requires you to download the file provided in the verification window.
-Then upload it to your website, typically in the root directory.
+This option requires you to download the file that’s provided in the verification window and to then upload it to your website, typically in the root directory.
 If you are not familiar with how to do this, work with your web developer to upload it properly and ensure that it’s registering.
+Keep in mind that if your website does not have a way to edit HTML code, this option will not work.
 Once it’s uploaded, click verify to complete the verification process and see if it’s accepted or not.
 If it’s not accepted, you can troubleshoot this by selecting Potential errors.

 Search Console will provide you with a meta tag to copy and paste onto the home page.
 It comes with detailed instructions on where to place it: in the <head> section right before the first <body> section.
+Like the HTML File method, you cannot use this method if you do not have access to edit the HTML source code of the site’s homepage.
 Once the code is in the proper place, click Verify to complete the process.

 You can also verify Google Search Console using the Google Analytics script and verification ID.
 You need to meet certain conditions if you choose this method: